 Restrictor - A flow control device fitted to the service pipe to limit the flow rate of water to a customer’s premises.

-Roading Authority - A territorial authority or Transit New Zealand.
+Roading Authority - A territorial authority or the NZ Transport Agency.

-Rural Water Supply Area - An area formally designated by Council as an area serviced by a reticulated water supply system that is intended to supply water for specified purposes via restricted flow supplies and / or on demand supplies but not necessarily with a firefighting capability.
+Rural Water Supply Area - An area formally designated by Council and serviced by a reticulated water supply system that is intended to supply water for specified purposes (restricted flow supplies and / or on-demand supplies, but not necessarily firefighting capability).

 Service Pipe - The section of water pipe between a water main and the point of supply.